 ‘Tis the season for holiday shopping and traveling to visit family!
-But, did you know that carrying heavier bags can lead to shoulder and back injuries?
+But, did you know that carrying heavier bags can lead to shoulder injuries and back injuries?
 For instance, backpacks can cause disc compression in children that can result in negative repercussions during adulthood.
 In this blog post, we’ll discuss a few ways to keep you pain-free this season, making it a more enjoyable holiday for all.

 It’s suggested that pre-adolescents regularly carry as much as 10 percent of their body weight in bags, luggage and other materials, but often, they will carry close to 30 percent.
 When traveling this holiday season, it’s important that this weight is distributed evenly across both sides of the body.
 One way to encourage better posture is by having a high-seated, close-fitting backpack that will help prevent the slouching that traditional backpacks can cause.
 When worn correctly, backpacks are a great tool to reduce tension in the back, as they are designed to distribute the weight properly.